logzio/logz-docs/_source/logzio_collections/_log-sources/aws-cost-and-usage-report.md

 #### Deployment using a module

 Deploy this integration to add a module for AWS cost and usage report to your existing stack.
-This integration uses Cloudwatch Public Registry.
+This integration uses CloudWatch Public Registry.

 <!-- info-box-start:info -->
 Logz.io Public Registry extensions are currently only available on the AWS region `us-east-1`.